makma/fingerprintjs.com/content/blog/gift-card-fraud-prevention-tips-to-keep-fraudsters-at-bay.md

 Part of the reason gift card fraud is popular among scammers is its anonymity.
 By using credit card information to purchase a gift card, a fraudster essentially keeps stolen cash without having spent it.

 It’s particularly common over peak periods.
-Holiday season, Christmas and Thanksgiving are all times where people do a lot of shopping, which means fraudsters can more easily hide beneath the collective weight of thousands of other shoppers.
+Holiday season, Christmas and Thanksgiving are all times when people do a lot of shopping, which means fraudsters can more easily hide beneath the collective weight of thousands of other shoppers.

 An increase in online shopping since the COVID pandemic is widely expected to result in a spike in CNP scams, which includes gift card fraud.